 Health and Wellbeing

-The National Aboriginal and Torres Strait Islander Health Plan (2013-2023) is an evidence based policy framework designed to guide policies and programs to improve Aboriginal and Torres Strait Islander health until 2023.
+The National Aboriginal and Torres Strait Islander Health Plan (2013-2023) which is an evidence based policy framework led by the Department of Health, that is designed to guide policies and programs to improve Aboriginal and Torres Strait Islander health.

 The National Strategic Framework for Aboriginal and Torres Strait Islander Peoples’ Mental Health and Social and Emotional Wellbeing (2017-2023) sets out a comprehensive and culturally appropriate stepped care model that is equally applicable to both Indigenous specific and mainstream health services.
 This Framework is designed to complement the Fifth National Mental Health and Suicide Prevention Plan and contribute to the vision of the National Aboriginal and Torres Strait Islander Health Plan 2012-2023.